aws-samples/aws-hpc-tutorials/content/_index.md

 # ISC23 Tutorial

 Welcome to the **Best Practices for HPC in the Cloud** tutorial at ISC23 that will be delivered on May 21st 2023.
-We are excited to virtually meet you, and look forward to answering your questions!
+We are excited to meet you, and look forward to answering your questions!
 The website will be maintained after ISC23, labs will also be available on https://www.hpcworkshops.com within a few weeks after the conference.

-You can download the slide on [https://isc23-slides.s3.eu-west-1.amazonaws.com/ISC23_Best_Practices_HPC_in_The_Cloud.pdf](https://isc23-slides.s3.eu-west-1.amazonaws.com/ISC23_Best_Practices_HPC_in_The_Cloud.pdf)
+You can download the slides at [https://isc23-slides.s3.eu-west-1.amazonaws.com/ISC23_Best_Practices_HPC_in_The_Cloud.pdf](https://isc23-slides.s3.eu-west-1.amazonaws.com/ISC23_Best_Practices_HPC_in_The_Cloud.pdf)

 {{% notice tip %}}
 **We are always looking at ways to make this tutorial even better.
 Please provide feedback and comments here: https://survey.immersionday.com/IGDEbg9nR.**